oscarvargash/biol_550_2024/week_02/README.md

 fastqc S1870_L008_R1_001.fastq.gz -o .
 ```

 Once it has finish you can list all files and see the output.

 ```
 ls
 ```

-You can navigate with the mouse and open the html report in a web navigator
+Open the file in firefox using the the right clik option "open with."
+Scroll through the results, for the purposes of this lab we will only pay attention to the "basic statistics" and the "per base sequence quality."

 Congrats!!! you have excuted a program succesfully

 ### Exercise 1

 Analyze the second file with FastQC.
-Upon completion of the analysis compare the results and decide which of the files contains reads with better quality.
+Upon completion of the analysis compare the results (basic statistics and per base sequence quality) and decide which of the files contains better data in terms of quality.
 Submit your answer in CANVAS along with a brief explanation.

 > Remove your flag if you are good to continue ![](img/green.jpeg)